wilschmidtt/Video-Watcher/README.md

 # viewBot
+* NO LONGER WORKS
 Bot that generates views on a YouTube video(s) of choice.

 ### Example Run
-* NOTE: Outside of supplying the command line arguments, everything in the below gif is completely automated
+* NOTE: Outside of supplying the command line arguments, everything in the below gif is automated

 ![gif](gif/viewbot.gif)